ttnnijmegen/domoticahass/README.md

 ![image](https://github.com/ttnnijmegen/domoticahass/blob/master/img/INSTALLTERMINAL.png)

 Search for terminal or ssh in the search bar.
+You might find another SSH terminal as on the picture below.
+This is because HASS needs to load all it's add-ons in the background.
+It's ok.
+You can use another one.

 After installing ![image](https://github.com/ttnnijmegen/domoticahass/blob/master/img/INSTALLOPENSSH.png) OpenSSH and Terminal